-4.5 Subsidiary
+3.5 Subsidiary

-Investments in subsidiary is accounted for at cost less impairment losses, if any.
 The Company controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.

 Investments in subsidiaries are accounted for at cost less impairment losses.